-Hypothermia Shelter February 25th-March 2nd
+Hypothermia Shelter February 22nd-28th, 2026

-Mark your calendar for Hypothermia Week on February 25th-March 2nd, when we will host our local neighbors for a few nights.
+Mark your calendar for Hypothermia Week on February 22nd-28th, when we will host our local neighbors for a few nights.
 This is part of a joint effort in our community to keep its residents inside during the coldest part of winter, as well as offer companionship, food, and resources during a time when shelters are overcrowded.

 Volunteering Opportunities